Coosanta17/Coosanta17/README.md

 I make things on computers.

 You can check out my website below!
-Although it redirects you here...
+Although it redirects you back here...

 ### [coosanta.net](https://www.coosanta.net/)